Mihai Ralea: Final years

 According to his younger colleague George C. Basiliade, Ralea was an "unfulfilled sybarite", whose luxurious lifestyle did not fit his physical frame and his background.
-A heavy smoker, and prone to culinary excesses, Ralea checked himself in Otopeni hospital showing symptoms of facial nerve paralysis, with hypertension and fatigue.
+Notes in his Securitate file show that his case workers considered him half-senile and unable to concentrate on even the most basic political tasks.
+Also heavy smoker, and prone to culinary excesses, Ralea checked himself in Otopeni hospital showing symptoms of facial nerve paralysis, with hypertension and fatigue.
 Against the advice of his doctors, he decided to attend a UNESCO meeting in Copenhagen.
-He died aboard the train, outside East Berlin, on the morning of August 17, 1964.
-His body was transported back to Bucharest, and buried at Bellu Cemetery.
-Ralea and Herseni had been working on a textbook, Introducere în psihologia socială ("Companion to Social Psychology"), which only saw print in 1966.
+His acute fear of flying forced him to take the journey by train.